codemanas/cm-typesense-docs/docs/getting-started.md

 ## Bulk Index
 Bulk Index option allows you to index all posts(post types) at once.
-Indexing means they will add the document into typesense instant to be easily retrieved.
+Indexing means they will add the document into Typesense instant to be easily retrieved.

 ## Hijack WordPress Search
 When this option is enabled it will replace all search forms that use